-The musings, and artistic endeavours of a simple man.
+The musings, artistic endeavours and travels of a simple man in a little van.

 Trimming the grass- I've had two trimmers, both of which died shortly after purchase.
 I'm back to the sheep-shearing shears that my dad used to trim.
 I expect before that, the sheep themselves trimmed the lawn.Thanks for the note!

 I used to see guys using sycthes when I was a child in UK..Anyhoooo...me and hubby were listening to Gordon Lightfoot this evening and we thought your voice would sound well with his tunes.
 Do you sing GL songs?Jane x

 Ah the good old days.
 The thing you need to remember is that if they came back you would have to relive everything once more.
 It makes me shudder.
 By the way to clean your keyboard try turning it upside down and shaking it like crazy.
 You will be amazed at what you will find.